-The Budget Act of 2022 (SB 154, Skinner, Chapter 43, Statutes of 2022, as amended by AB 178, Ting, Chapter 45, Statutes of 2022 and AB 179, Ting, Chapter 249, Statutes of 2022) and AB 211 (Committee on Budget, Chapter 574, Statutes of 2022) appropriated an additional \$754,000,000 from the General Fund to support infrastructure deployments, emerging opportunities, and manufacturing projects for zero-emission light-duty and medium- and heavy-duty vehicles.
-On March 10, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled "GFO-22-609 Responsive, Easy Charging Products with Dynamic Signals (REDWDS)."
+On March 10, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled "GFO-22-609 Responsive, Easy Charging Products With Dynamic Signals (REDWDS)."
 This competitive grant solicitation was designed to accelerate the development and deployment of easy-to-use charging products which help customers manage electric vehicle (EV) charging and respond to dynamic grid signals.
-In response to GFO-22-609, the Recipient submitted application #25 which was proposed for funding in the CEC's Notice of Proposed Awards on September 29, 2023.
+In response to GFO-22-609, the Recipient submitted application #15 which was proposed for funding in the CEC's Notice of Proposed Awards on September 29, 2023.
 GFO-22-609 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.

 In the event of any conflict or inconsistency between the terms of the Solicitation and the terms of the Recipient's Application, the Solicitation shall control.
-In the event of any conflict or inconsistency between the Recipient's Application and the terms of this Agreement, this Agreement shall control.
-Similarly, in the event of any conflict or inconsistency between the terms of this Agreement and the Solicitation, the terms of this Agreement shall control.
+In the event of any conflict or inconsistency between the Recipient's Application and the terms of CEC's Award, CEC's Award shall control.
+Similarly, in the event of any conflict or inconsistency between the terms of this Agreement and the Recipient's Application, the terms of this Agreement shall control.

-Problem Statement:
+Problem Statement

-California energy utilities employ a range of signal-based strategies to enable and incentivize widespread customer load shift in response to electric grid conditions, including demand response, other event-based signals, and energy billing rates.
-To realize load shift, customers and their devices must be able to easily access and respond to these dynamic grid signals.
-This solicitation will support the development and deployment of EV charging products that help customers respond to dynamic electric grid signals while ensuring that customer charging and mobility needs are met.
+California utilities employ a range of signal-based strategies to enable and incentivize widespread customer load shift in response to grid conditions, including demand response, other event-based signals, and rates.
+To realize load shift, customers and their networked devices must be able to easily access and respond to these dynamic grid signals.
+This project will help develop and deploy EV charging products that help customers respond to dynamic grid signals while ensuring that customer charging and mobility needs are met.

-Goals of the Agreement:
+Goals of the Agreement

-The goal of this Agreement is to develop and deploy products that enable EV charging load flexibility, which supports transportation electrification, grid decarbonization, and electric system reliability.
+The goal of this Agreement is to develop and deploy a bidirectional charging product offering that enables charging load flexibility, and supports transportation electrification, grid decarbonization, and electric system reliability.
+This Agreement includes development of charger management software, coordination with electric vehicle service equipment (EVSE) manufacturers, coordination with installers and other contractors, and coordination with electric utilities.

-Objectives of the Agreement:
+Objectives of the Agreement